Hunting for open clusters in Gaia EDR3: $628$ new open clusters found with OCfinder

-In the aforementioned catalogues, there is a large contribution of UBC clusters detected in PaperI, PaperII and PaperIII.
-From the $\sim650$ UBC clusters, we are able to re-detect $514$ ($\simeq80\%$) of them with the \textit{Gaia} EDR3 data, which is a similar re-detection efficiency that in the general case.
-For the different releases of UBC clusters, our re-detection efficiency is $\simeq30\%$ for PaperI, $\simeq60\%$ for PaperII and $\gtrsim80\%$ for PaperIII.
+In the aforementioned catalogues, there is a large contribution of UBC clusters detected in Paper I, Paper II, and Paper III.
+From the $\sim650$ UBC clusters, we were able to re-detect $514$ ($\simeq80\%$) of them with the \textit{Gaia} EDR3 data, which is a similar re-detection efficiency as in the general case.
+For the different releases of UBC clusters, our re-detection efficiency is $\simeq30\%$ for Paper I, $\simeq60\%$ for Paper II, and $\gtrsim80\%$ for Paper III.
 The differences in the detection efficiency for these UBC clusters are due to the different star densities, and nature, of the datasets analysed, captured in the hyper-parameters used for the search.
-In PaperI and PaperII the OC search was performed on the TGAS subset of \textit{Gaia} DR1 (where the limiting magnitude is $G=12$ mag) and a low density region localised near the Galactic anticentre in \textit{Gaia} DR2, respectively.
-In those searches, the hyper-parameters for the \texttt{DBSCAN} were adapted to the corresponding regions, and are different from the all-sky search performed in this work.
-For OCs in PaperIII, the detection efficiency is slightly higher because of the similarity between both datasets (see Sect.~\ref{sec:data}), and thus in the search hyper-parameters.
+In Paper I and Paper II, the OC search was performed on the TGAS subset of \textit{Gaia} DR1 (where the limiting magnitude is $G=12$ mag) and a low density region localised near the Galactic anticentre in \textit{Gaia} DR2, respectively.
+In those searches, the hyper-parameters for the \texttt{DBSCAN} were adapted to the corresponding regions, and they are different from the all-sky search performed in this work.
+For OCs in Paper III, the detection efficiency is slightly higher because of the similarity between both datasets (see Sect.~\ref{sec:data}), and thus this is also the case in the method hyper-parameters.